About This Collection

 Doin' It in the Park: Pick-Up Basketball, NYC

 Pick-up basketball is not just a sport but a way of life.
 Doin’ It in the Park: Pick-Up Basketball, NYC explores the history, culture and social impact of New York’s summer b-ball scene, widely recognized as the worldwide "mecca" of the sport.

 From Brooklyn, NY to Washington, D.C., urban neighborhoods are "improving" but at what cost to those who live and work there?
 My Brooklyn and Fate of a Salesman illustrate the challenges of displacement, loss of identity, and a questionable future for the people and small businesses faced with gentrification in their communities.

 Set in era of America’s post-industrialization, during which many factories had been exported overseas, Downeast focuses on entrepreneur Antonio Bussone's efforts to build and operate one of the first U.S. lobster factories in the rural Maine village of Prospect Harbor.

 Frontline: The Retirement Gamble

 Will your IRA or 401(k) accounts ensure a safe retirement?
 On FRONTLINE, an investigation into how America's financial institutions protect our savings.
 The Retirement Gamble questions who has the consumer's best interests in mind and whether there is a better way to manage our retirements.

 The Pruitt-Igoe Myth

-The story of the profound ways in which American cities changed during the 20th century following World War II and how these changes have been misunderstood, through the lens of the infamous Pruitt-Igoe housing development and the St. Louis residents who called it home.
+The story of the profound ways that some American cities changed for the worse following World War II is told through the lens of the infamous Pruitt-Igoe housing development and the St. Louis residents who called it home.